Ravensthorpe Historical Society

 - The society will receive only donations upon receipt of a deed of gift (Gift Acknowledgement Form) signed by the donor or donor’s agent in the presence of a witness.
 The form will be legally binding, the donor will forfeit all right and title to the object so given to the Ravensthorpe Historical Society Inc.

 - Receipt of objects for the Society’s collection may be done by any member of the Ravensthorpe Historical Society.
-The final acceptance of objects will be determined by the majority vote of the Ravensthorpe Historical Society Committee.
+The acceptance or rejection of objects for accession will be determined by the relevant curator who will table the decision at the next committee meeting and the decision be recorded in the minutes.

 C. Provenance and Documentation